xone4/NexusAI-Cognitive-Lab/README.md

     *   **Constitution Forger:** Allow the AI to propose modifications or create new `CognitiveConstitutions` as part of a plan, enabling it to dynamically shift its operational mode.
     *   **Cognitive Bias Detector:** Implement a metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies, enabling true self-correction.

+## The Next Evolution: Engineering under Rose-Frame Governance

+The next major leap for NexusAI is the integration of the **Rose-Frame** cognitive model.
+This framework is designed to diagnose and correct the fundamental cognitive traps inherent in LLMs, such as mistaking fluent intuition for grounded reason.
+Our goal is to use our existing Cognitive Geometry engine as a sensor to detect these traps and trigger automated governance mechanisms, effectively building a **System 2 (Reason)** layer to guide the AI's powerful **System 1 (Intuition)**.

+### Phase 14: System 2 Reflection Mechanisms - 💡 Planned
+*   **Objective:** To govern the AI's fast, intuitive "System 1" thinking by introducing automated "System 2" reflection.
+This directly addresses the cognitive trap of mistaking fluent intuition for grounded reason.
+*   **Key Initiatives:**
+    *   **Intuition Signal:** Use cognitive geometry (high velocity, sharp curvature) to detect when the AI makes an intuitive leap.
+    *   **Reality Check Reflector:** When an intuition signal is detected, force the AI to validate its leap against the original input data ("Territory"), not just its internal linguistic model ("Map").
+    *   **Deceleration Rule:** Slow down the AI's processing after an intuitive leap, forcing it into a more deliberate, analytical mode of thought.

+---
+### Phase 15: Falsifiability & Conflict Engine - 💡 Planned
+*   **Objective:** To combat confirmation bias by engineering "cognitive conflict."
+This addresses the cognitive trap of confusing confirmation with correctness.
+*   **Key Initiatives:**
+    *   **Confirmation Signal:** Use cognitive geometry (prolonged low curvature) to detect when the AI is stuck in a self-confirming loop.
+    *   **Falsification Engine:** When a confirmation signal is detected, inject a prompt that forces the AI to generate the strongest possible counter-argument to its current hypothesis.
+    *   **Learning from Failure:** Tag and store trajectories that were successfully falsified, teaching the AI to avoid unproductive reasoning paths in the future.

+---
+### Phase 16: Cognitive Governance & Style Modulation - 💡 Planned
+*   **Objective:** To enable the AI to strategically select its "thinking style" based on the task, using the Rose-Frame principles as a guide.
+This represents a higher level of metacognitive control.
+*   **Key Initiatives:**
+    *   **Geometric Governance Goals:** Define different cognitive tasks in terms of optimal geometric trajectories (e.g., 'Analytical' tasks require low-curvature paths; 'Creative' tasks allow for higher curvature).
+    *   **Style Modulator:** A system that adjusts the sensitivity of the Intuition and Confirmation signals based on the selected cognitive style, effectively managing the balance between System 1 and System 2 thinking.
+    *   **Cognition Quality KPI:** Develop a new key performance indicator that measures not just the correctness of an answer, but the "wisdom" of the cognitive process used to reach it (e.g., efficiency vs. number of self-corrections).

 ---
 ## The Next Horizon: A New Strategic Roadmap